 The Triune Brain: 3 Science-Based Strategies to Overcome Challenges and Thrive

-If you find yourself feeling increasingly anxious about various aspects of your life in these uncertain times, and struggling to regain motivation and energy, know that you’re not alone.
+Lately you might find yourself feeling increasingly anxious about various aspects of your life in these uncertain times, and struggling to regain motivation and energy.

 Many individuals face similar challenges during times of uncertainty.
-However, it’s important to recognize that you have the power to confront these challenges and shape your own experience of them.
+However, it’s important to recognise that you have the power to confront these challenges and shape your own experience of them.

 -